imrangar304/Web-Traffic-Forecasting-Case-Study-/README.md

 This notebook contains the final pipeline, where the we can directly get the Predictions by just giving the inputs to the pipeline, which does all the pre-             processing and predictions by itself.

 ###  4. app.py
-The web-app is deployed over flask framework and app.py is the file you need to execute to get the final webpage.
+The web-app is deployed using REST API .
+To view the final output of the code open cmd and type "run app.py" .
 The model is currently deployed on aws and can be tested from the link: http://ec2-34-221-67-120.us-west-2.compute.amazonaws.com.